conda-forge/napari-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `napari, napari-menu` can be installed with:
+Once the `conda-forge` channel has been enabled, `napari, napari-base, napari-menu` can be installed with:

 ```
-conda install napari napari-menu
+conda install napari napari-base napari-menu
 ```

 It is possible to list all of the versions of `napari` available on your platform with: